 Of the two varieties, the three-toed, with its distant, permanent, Zen-like smile and a large belly, is by far the more slothful.
-During a 24-hour period, a three-toed sloth spends around 8-10 hours a day sleeping, looking like a bundle of withered leaves or a hairy hammock dangling beneath a branch.
+During a 24-hour period, a three-toed sloth spends around 8-10 hours sleeping, looking like a bundle of withered leaves or a hairy hammock dangling beneath a branch.
 This may seem like a surprisingly small amount for what is commonly referred to as ‘the world’s laziest animal’, but even when it is awake it often hangs there in complete immobility, doing virtually nothing.
 Apart from its open eyes, which stare blankly into space, it may give little indication that it is awake, or even alive.
 But this seemingly meditative state is crucial for energy conservation.

 The three-toed sloth is a surprisingly fussy, fastidious eater and will only take leaves from a few particular kinds of tree, primarily Cecropia.
 These are virtually unobtainable outside their natural range, which is why you will almost never encounter this particular variety of sloth in a zoo.
 The two-toed sloth, however, has a much more varied diet – it enjoys a wide range of leaves, vegetables and even fruits – and is therefore considerably easier to care for in captivity.
 It is also somewhat livelier, ranging more widely in search of food.
 And, despite its cuddly appearance, it can be surprisingly bad-tempered.
 This makes for a slightly more interesting exhibit than the chronically lethargic three-toed sloth, although it is still by no means the most dazzling zoo animal to behold.